William Street School

-William Street School, also known as Horace Mann School, is a historic school building located at Huntington, Huntington County, Indiana.
+William Street School, also known as Horace Mann School, is a historic school building located at Huntington, Indiana.
 The original section was built in 1895, and is a 2 1/2-story, rectangular plan brick building with Romanesque Revival and Queen Anne style design elements.
 It sits on a raised basement, has a rounded corner and projecting gable, bell tower, and has a multi-gabled slate roof.
 A two-story, Neoclassical style addition was built in 1926.

 It was listed on the National Register of Historic Places in 1986.
 It is located in the Drover Town Historic District.